Welcome to the third part of Neurons Like Brandy. If you have not read anything at all, I would strongly recommend that you go back to the index

 “We’ll see.”
 Nufonia retorted.
 “What are you up to later?”

 “Trying to get my shit together, I imagine.”
-I picked up my bag that was at the door way to their room.
-“What are your plans?”
+I picked up my bag that

 “Thinking about having a couple of pints with Sarah and Muz.
 Fancy it?”